Feeling under the weather and looking for a soothing, warm drink?

 Sliced ginger.

-Ginger is an excellent addition to your tea, especially if you feel a little green.
-It is known to help with nausea and might settle a queasy stomach.
+Ginger is an excellent addition to your tea, especially if you feel a little under the weather.

 Cinnamon